 One of them reported ill to the infirmary on March 4, 1918.

 Hours later, a hundred more trainees were sick.
 Two weeks later, 1,100 were in hospital with the flu, and thousands more were sick in their barracks.

 From there, the virus rapidly spread to other military camps.

 And that March, 84,000 U.S. soldiers were deployed overseas… to France.

 In April, 118,000 more U.S. soldiers arrived in France.
 In total, the U.S. sent more than 2 million men to Europe.

-That much is certain.
-Whether the virus was already circulating in the States before that, is more controversial.
+That much is a fact.
+Whether the virus circulated in the States before that is more controversial.

 The Spanish flu from Haskell, Kansas, to the world